Kandy, Sri Lanka

 This class offers a unique opportunity for students to delve deeply into host context research projects.
 Students will be guided through projects that are both feasible in the study abroad context and relevant to their broader intellectual interests.
 The class is structured through regular individual meetings with a faculty mentor to discuss the formation and execution of a research plan and, depending on the specific project, the possibility to conduct field- or internet-based research.
 At the end of the semester, students present a formal research paper.
 (3 U.S. semester credit hours)

 Developing skills in a foreign language can profoundly impact your life personally and professionally.
-Though language study (other than Essential Sinhala) is not required, students frequently report their language class as one of their favorites and the one they applied most outside the classroom.
+Though language study is not required, students frequently report their language class as one of their favorites and the one they applied most outside the classroom.
 Because of the immersive research experience you will have, you are strongly encourage to enroll in a full language elective to prepare yourself to make the rich of this incredible opportunity and interact respectfully with the communities hosting you.
+Not all language electives may be offered in a given semester depending on enrollment.
+Click on each link below for a detailed class syllabus.

 Essential Sinhala